ABDsheikho/repo-exercise/README.md

 # repo-exercise
-this is an exercise repo that I've made to learn using git and github
+this is an exercise repo that I've made to learn using git and github that follows meta's introduction-to-version-control course on coursera